arangodb/docs/3.6/oneshard.md

  11   parallelize-gather
 ```

-Without the OneShard feature all documents have potentially to be sent to the
+Without the OneShard feature all documents have potentially to be sent to
-coordinator for further processing.
-With this simple query this is actually not
+the Coordinator for further processing.
+With this simple query this is actually
-true, because we perform some other optimization that reduces
+not true, because we perform some other optimization that reduces the number
-the number of documents.
+of documents.